 Event-driven is a widely used term in programming that can take on many different meanings and has multiple variations.
 Since it’s such an overloaded term, it would be good to define it more clearly and try to characterize what exactly does and does not constitute as event-driven in this context.
 The authors clearly have event-driven architecture (EDA) in mind, but EDA is also something that can be achieved with different approaches.
 The same is true for “asynchronous communication”.
 In the reactive manifesto “asynchronous communication” seems to imply using message-passing, as in messaging systems or the Actor model, and not asynchronous function or method invocation.

-The reactive manifesto adopts and combines ideas from many movement from CAP theorem, NoSQL, event-driven architecture.
-It captures and amalgamates valuable lessons learned learned by the software development community in building internet-scale applications.
+The reactive manifesto adopts and combines ideas from many movements from CAP theorem, NoSQL, event-driven architecture.
+It captures and amalgamates valuable lessons learned by the software development community in building internet-scale applications.